 This is a draft text intended for a class on operating systems.
-It explains the main concepts of operating systems by studying an example kernel, named xv6. xv6 is modeled on Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6) [15]. xv6 loosely follows the structure and style of v6, but is implemented in ANSI C [6] for a multi-core RISC-V [13].
+It explains the main concepts of operating systems by studying an example kernel, named xv6.
+Xv6 is modeled on Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6) [17].
+Xv6 loosely follows the structure and style of v6, but is implemented in ANSI C [7] for a multi-core RISC-V [15].

-This text should be read along with the source code for xv6, an approach inspired by John Lions' Commentary on UNIX 6th Edition [10].
+This text should be read along with the source code for xv6, an approach inspired by John Lions' Commentary on UNIX 6th Edition [11].
 See https://pdos.csail.mit.edu/6.
-S081 for pointers to on-line resources for v6 and xv6, including several lab assignments using xv6.
+1810 for pointers to on-line resources for v6 and xv6, including several lab assignments using xv6.

-We have used this text in 6.828 and 6.S081, the operating systems classes at MIT.
+We have used this text in 6.828 and 6.1810, the operating system classes at MIT.
 We thank the faculty, teaching assistants, and students of those classes who have all directly or indirectly contributed to xv6.
 In particular, we would like to thank Adam Belay, Austin Clements, and Nickolai Zeldovich.
-Finally, we would like to thank people who emailed us bugs in the text or suggestions for improvements: Abutalib Aghayev, Sebastian Boehm, Anton Burtsev, Raphael Carvalho, Tej Chajed, Rasit Eskicioglu, Color Fuzzy, Wojciech Gac, Giuseppe, Tao Guo, Haibo Hao, Muhammed Mourad, Naoki Hayama, Robert Hilderman, Wolfgang Keller, Henry Laih, Jin Li, Austin Liew, Pavan Maddamsetti, Jacek Masiulaniec, Michael McConville, m3hm00d, miguelgvieira, Mark Morrissey, Harry Pan, Askar Safin, Salman Shah, Adeodato Simó, Ruslan Savchenko, Pawel Szczurko, Warren Toomey, tyfkda, tzerbib, Vanush Vaswani, Xi Wang, Sam Whitlock, and Zou Chang Wei.
+Finally, we would like to thank people who emailed us bugs in the text or suggestions for improvements: Abutalib Aghayev, Sebastian Boehm, brandb97, Anton Burtsev, Raphael Carvalho, Tej Chajed, Rasit Eskicioglu, Color Fuzzy, Wojciech Gac, Giuseppe, Tao Guo, Haibo Hao, Naoki Hayama, Chris Henderson, Robert Hilderman, Eden Hochbaum, Wolfgang Keller, Henry Laih, Jin Li, Austin Liew, Pavan Maddamsetti, Jacek Masiulaniec, Michael McConville, m3hm00d, miguelgvieira, Mark Morrissey, Muhammed Mourad, Harry Pan, Harry Porter, Siyuan Qian, Askar Safin, Salman Shah, Huang Sha, Vikram Shenoy, Adeodato Simó, Ruslan Savchenko, Pawel Szczurko, Warren Toomey, tyfkda, tzerbib, Vanush Vaswani, Xi Wang, and Zou Chang Wei, Sam Whitlock, LucyShawYang, and Meng Zhou